-Division 7A applies to closely held corporate limited partnerships.
+Division 7A of Part III of the ITAA 1936 applies to closely held corporate limited partnerships.
 A closely held corporate limited partnership is a corporate limited partnership that has fewer than 50 members or an entity has, directly or indirectly and for the entity's own benefit, an entitlement to a 75% or greater share of the income or capital of the partnership.